egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 ```

 ## Different DNS servers and routing per domain
-When using destination routing for a specific, you often have to take care that the DNS resolution for that domain is also routed accordingly.
+When using destination routing for a specific domain, you often have to take care that the DNS resolution for that domain is also routed accordingly.
 DNSMasq gives you the ability to use a different DNS server per domain.
 This works by using the server directive e.g. for resolving the bbc and google domain only with 9.9.9.9:
 `server=/bbc.com/google.com/9.9.9.9`